Buick Regal: Grand National, Turbo-T and T-Type

 In 1978, the first turbocharged Regal was introduced as the Regal Sport Coupe.
 Turbo versions were originally offered with either a two- or a four-barrel carburetor and 150 or 165 hp, but the two-barrel option was removed for 1979.
 Meanwhile, the four-barrel's maximum output increased to 170 hp.
-Power remained unchanged until 1982, when it increased to 175 hp and then 180 hp in 1983, when the Sport Coupe was replaced by the Regal T-Type.
+Power remained unchanged until 1982, when it increased to 175 hp and then 180 hp in 1983, when the Regal T-Type replaced the Sport Coupe.

 In February 1982, the Grand National debuted, which was named for the NASCAR Winston Cup Grand National Series (the "Grand National" term was part of the Cup series nomenclature until 1986).
 Buick had won the Manufacturers Cup in 1981 and 1982, and wanted to capitalize on its success: "What wins on Sunday, sells on Monday", and hoping to revive their performance image from the 1960s with the Buick Skylark Gran Sport.
 These 1982 cars were not painted black.
 All examples started out as charcoal gray Regals that were shipped off to a subcontractor for finishing.

 Originally intended for a run of 100 units, Cars and Concepts of Brighton, Michigan, retrofitted 215 Regals with the GN package.
 Most obvious was the light silver-gray Firemist paint added to each side.
 Red pinstripes and billboard shadow lettering proclaiming "Buick" were applied.
 The wheel opening moldings and rocker panel moldings were blacked out using black vinyl tape.
 Finally, a front air dam and rear spoiler were installed.
-On the inside, special "Lear-Siegler" seats were installed.
+On the inside, special Lear Siegler seats were installed.
 These seats are fully adjustable and were covered with silver brandon cloth with black vinyl inserts.
-The front seat had Buick's "6" emblem embroidered onto them.
-Also, a special clock delete plate was added to the instrument panel which contained the yellow and orange "6" logo and the words "Grand National Buick Motor Division".)
+The front seat had Buick's "6" emblem embroidered onto it.
+Also, a special clock delete plate was added to the instrument panel, which contained the yellow and orange "6" logo and the words "Grand National Buick Motor Division".)